You're staring at a recipe that calls for 3 quarts of chicken broth. Plus, your measuring cup only shows cups. Now what?

 Building Confidence Through Practice

 Precision in measurement isn’t just about following steps—it’s about developing a tactile understanding of quantities.
 Over time, you’ll learn to eyeball portions, judge consistency, and anticipate how ingredients interact.
-Here's a good example: recognizing the difference between a “smooth” and “viscous” liquid by sight or feel can save time and reduce reliance on tools.
+As an example, recognizing the difference between a “smooth” and “viscous” liquid by sight or feel can save time and reduce reliance on tools.
 This intuitive skill, paired with accurate measurement habits, empowers cooks to troubleshoot recipes on the fly and innovate with confidence.

 Final Thoughts